spxp/spxp-specs/SPXP-Spec.md

 server.

 ### 14.1 Connection Process
-The connection process between two profiles controlled by “Alice” and “Bob” is as follows:
+The connection process between two profiles controlled by "Alice" and "Bob" is as follows:
 1. Alice creates a new [reader key](#124-reader-keys) and optionally an [authorized signing key](#82-authorized-signing-keys) (certificate) for Bob as well as a random _connection establishment ID_ and an _ephemeral connection establishment key_.
 2. Alice creates a connection package for Bob containing this reader key and certificate.
 She then encrypts this package